wikiknights/cs-materials/src/intro-to-c/datatypes/datatypes-intro.md

     ```

 ## Format Specifiers
 If you wish to get user input and hold it to a variable or display the variable to the string, you will need to use a format specifier.
-Each datatype has its own format specifier except for void.
+Each data type has its own format specifier except for void.

 - **int:** %d
 - **float:** %f